Stretching for nearly 30km along Royal National Park’s ocean shore, this coastal walk is one of the best in Sydney.

 South to north, Otford to Bundeena, you start downhill through the Palm Jungle and finish with the relatively flat exit to Bundeena.
 The last section over the sandstone to Bundeena can be very hot on a summer afternoon.

-Royal National Park is blessed with Sydney’s most pristine beaches.
-The coastal walk traverses seven of them with short detours to several others.
-If beaches are your thing you need to leave your footprints on some of these.
-You’ll always find the usual seashore fare of huge cuttlefish bones, colourful shells and lots of seaweed.
-In season you may also find shark eggs, exhausted shearwaters (muttonbirds) and possibly NZ pumice washed up on the beach.
-If you’re really lucky you might find something valuable or a message in a bottle.
+There’s the usual seashore fare of cuttlefish bones, colourful shells and lots of seaweed.
+In season you may also find shark eggs or even pumice from New Zealand washed up on the beach.
+If you’re really lucky you might find a message in a bottle.

-You’ll walk through habitats as diverse as hardy sandstone heath to lush littoral rainforest.
-Banksia, grass trees and westringia abound in the north and cabbage tree palms and figs in the south.
-In between, well, you find everything in between.
+The Coast Track in Royal National Park includes habitats as diverse as hardy sandstone heath to lush littoral rainforest.
+Banksia, grass trees and westringia abound in the north, and cabbage tree palms and figs in the south.
 Wildflowers give a superb colour display in winter along the track north of Garie Beach.

 Background image: Marc Anderson Photography